The History of Content Marketing : 29 timeless examples of brands capturing attention

 7. Turn Ordinary into Extraordinary

-8. Build a Sense of Community and Engagement
+8. Build Community and Engagement

 9. Capitalize on User-Generated Content